aguy11/Lenstadt/README.md

 ### Non-Built-In Packages

-Hooray, these are here too! ~~Why did I say `these` when there is only one??~~ There are now packages that you can install manually.
+Hooray, these are here too!
+There are now packages that you can install manually.

-> Warning: The packages install as a whole, so you can't reference them like you can do in Python with something like `random.randint()`, you have to do `randint()`.
-This is effecient, and not efficient.
+> Warning: The packages install partially, so you have to use the following syntax to call functions and variables inside of the package: `<PACKAGENAMEHERE>.<FUNCTIONNAMEHERE>`

 So what are the packages?